edmudo/edmudo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm a Master's student in Computer Science at the University of Vermont.
 My advisor is Prof. Byung Lee.
-My current research interests are broadly in network science, data mining, and machine learning.
+My research interests are  broadly in network science, data mining, and machine learning.
+I am particularly interested in applications to social networks.

+Currently, I am working on research relating to organizational dynamics and job performance.
+Previously, I did some research on classifying 12-lead electrocardiograms with machine learning.